confluentinc/ksql/docs/overview/apache-kafka-primer.md

 a server, the sole remaining server will rebalance automatically and process all ten.
 If you now add four more servers, each rebalances to process two partitions.

-## Retention
+## Retention and compaction

-When you create a topic, you must set a retention duration.
+It is often desirable to clean up older records after some period of time.
+Retention and compaction are two different options for doing this.
+They are both optional and can be used in conjunction.

 Retention defines how long a record is stored before it's deleted.
 Retention is one of the only ways to delete a record in a topic.
 This parameter is particularly important in stream processing because it defines the time horizon that you can replay a stream of events.
 Replay is useful if you're